 The LinkedIn Checklist for Savvy Sales Professionals

 You know you need to leverage LinkedIn for growing your business, but do you know where to start?
-Here is a quick LinkedIn checklist to guide you through the steps you need to take to be successful.The LinkedIn Checklist for sales professionals is vital to prospecting targeted buyers and getting them interested in taking your call! @BrynneTillman #linkedin #salesClick To Tweet
+Here is a quick LinkedIn checklist that we use as part of our LinkedIn Makeover service to guide you through the steps you need to take to be successful.The LinkedIn Checklist for sales professionals is vital to prospecting targeted buyers and getting them interested in taking your call! @BrynneTillman #linkedin #salesClick To Tweet

 - Define your objectives, goals and specific KPIs for what you want to achieve with LinkedIn.
 A big mistake many sales professionals make is randomly working LinkedIn with no means of measuring success.

 - Create a Client-Centric Profile that educates your buyers and gets them excited to take your call.
 Make the shift from resume to resource.
 This means changing your profile from being about you and your past experience, to being about how you help your clients, so that you’re seen as a thought leader and subject matter expert—and ultimately the vendor of choice.